 10 to 12 fresh curry leaves

-Heat a small dry saucepan over medium heat.
-Add the split gram lentils to the pan and toast the seeds until they start to release their aroma and start to toast a light brown, about 2 minutes.
+- Heat a small dry saucepan over medium heat.
+Add the split-gram lentils to the pan and toast the seeds until they release their aroma and toast a light brown for about 2 minutes.

-Using a knife or kitchen shears, cut the dried chilli in half across it’s length leaving the stalk end intact.
-Wipe down the saucepan used earlier, heat the oil over low heat.
+- Using a knife or kitchen shears, cut the dried chilli in half across its length, leaving the stalk end intact.
+Wipe down the saucepan used earlier, and heat the oil over low heat.
 Keep a lid wide enough to cover the saucepan next to you.
 Once the oil is hot, add the mustard seeds, dried chilli, and urad beans and swirl the pan and cook till the seeds turn golden brown, about 1 1/2 to 2 minutes.
-Add the curry leaves, cover with a lid, and cook for an additional 30 seconds till the leaves crisp, all the while making sure the seeds don’t turn dark black or brown (that will leave a bitter taste, if that happens, discard the entire spiced oil mixture and repeat).
+Add the curry leaves, cover with a lid, and cook for an additional 30 seconds till the leaves crisp, all the while making sure the seeds don’t turn dark black or brown (that will leave a bitter taste if that happens, discard the entire spiced oil mixture and repeat).
 Pour the hot seasoned oil mixture will all the spices and curry leaves over the coconut mixture in the bowl.
 Stir a little and serve with the dosas.
-This chutney is good for up to 2 to 3 days if stored in an airtight container in the refrigerator or in the freezer.
+This chutney is good for up to 2 to 3 days if stored in an airtight container in the refrigerator or the freezer for up to 1 month.

 - Warm water helps the fat in the coconut melt and aids with grinding.
 Of course, the coconut is the primary flavor and textural component here, but in my opinion, the curry leaves, mustard seeds, and ginger give this coconut chutney its unique flavor.